refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 ## Constituents of A refine Application

-Before delving in to build the CRUD React admin tutorial app, we need to know the constitutents of an refine application.
+Before delving in to build the CRUD React admin tutorial app, we need to know the constitutes of an refine application.

 ### The `<Refine/>` Component

-The [`<Refine/>`](https://refine.dev/docs/api-reference/core/components/refine-config/) acts as the entrypoint of the application. it is a component that recieves the configurations passed into it as [react props](https://reactjs.org/docs/components-and-props.html).
+The [`<Refine/>`](https://refine.dev/docs/api-reference/core/components/refine-config/) acts as the entrypoint of the application. it is a component that receives the configurations passed into it as [react props](https://reactjs.org/docs/components-and-props.html).

 ```tsx title="src/App.tsx"
 import { Refine } from "@refinedev/core";